Winter Service - Salting/Gritting

 - Main access to 24 hour emergency premises

 - Main access to primary market and coastal towns.

 A. No. Torbay and Plymouth Councils maintain roads in their areas.
-The Motorway and Trunk roads (which includes the M5, A30, A303, A35 and A38) are maintained by the Highways Agency.
+The Motorway and Trunk roads (which includes the M5, A30, A303, A35 and A38) are maintained by the Highways England.
 Devon County Council is responsible for 13,000km or 8,000 miles of road in Devon.

 A. All of the gritters that are used for salting the network are fitted with GPS tracking devices so that we can see where they are at any time.
 The devices also record where and when the gritters passed along a route for record purposes.
 The gritter drivers are instructed to drive with due care and attention.
 The maximum speed when salting is 45 mph, conditions permitting.

 A. The standard treatment time is 3hrs, although some routes are completed in a much shorter time.

 A. Busy footways e.g. main shopping centres are treated on a reactive basis during periods of prolonged freezing (defined as snow or ice most of the day) within the resources available, once the primary salting network is clear.